Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - Alkaline.
 These have several advantages over zinc type batteries.
-Capacity is three to five times greater, they are able to provide a high current output, they have good high and low temperature performance and have a long shelf life losing about 5% of capacity per year.
-Alkaline batteries are the most expensive however compared to zinc cells but the difference in price has reduced in the last 20 years as production has increased.
+Capacity is three to five times greater, they are able to provide a high current output, they have good high and low temperature performance and they have a long shelf life, losing about 5% of capacity per year.
+Alkaline batteries are the most expensive, however, compared to zinc cells, but the difference in price has reduced in the last 20 years as production has increased.
 The capacity of alkaline cells depends to a large degree on current load.
 At low currents, an AA cell can have a capacity of 3AH, but this can drop to less than 1 AH at current drain of about 1 amp (which is typical of high draw gadgets).

 - AA size lithium iron disulfide cells.
 These have a cell voltage of about 1.8 volts open circuit, dropping to around 1.7 volts when nearly empty.
 They have a shelf live of about 20 years.